 - 2 or 3 dashes Peychaud’s Creole Bitters

-- 2 oz rye whiskey (I like Rittenhouse 100 but any decent rye will do.)
+- 2 oz rye whiskey (Traditionally Sazerac Rye, but I like Rittenhouse 100.
+Any decent rye will do.)

 - 1 tsp (or less) absinthe, Pernod, or pastis (I like St. George Absinthe)